antsig/msib/README.md

 # JURNAL MSIB 2023

 14 Agustus 2023 \
 Today is my first day at Bangkit Academy by Kampus Merdeka.
 I start to learnig the Bangkit rules, Platform Dicoding rules, etc based on Bangkit Handout that already shared by Bangkit Academy's email.
+Exploring a new things if amazing experince for me.

 15 Agustus 2023 \
 Today I 've attended Bangkit Opening 2023 Batch 2 and Technical Briefing session.
 Just same as yesterday,  Iit held on youtube channel.
 There are so many advise from managers, bangkit mitra and alumni.
 It is a motivation to improve my goals.